wp-plugins/role-scoper/readme.txt

 * Change : (with Revisionary plugin) Revisor role does not satisfy "Roles and Restrictions can be set" requirement of "site-wide Editor"

 = 1.2.7 - 30 June 2010 =
-* BugFix : Conflict with Tag Cloud (since 1.2.6)
+* Fixed : Conflict with Tag Cloud (since 1.2.6)

 = 1.2.6 - 30 June 2010 =
-* BugFix : Multibyte string functions used in Role Scoper admin forms caused fatal errors on servers lacking that PHP module
+* Fixed : Multibyte string functions used in Role Scoper admin forms caused fatal errors on servers lacking that PHP module
-* BugFix : Page Parent filtering was broken for new pages with WP 3.0
+* Fixed : Page Parent filtering was broken for new pages with WP 3.0
-* BugFix : If multiple sticky posts exists, all except one were dropped down to non-sticky display position
+* Fixed : If multiple sticky posts exists, all except one were dropped down to non-sticky display position
-* BugFix : Various PHP warnings (harmless to normal installations)
+* Fixed : Various PHP warnings (harmless to normal installations)
-* BugFix : "Add New" links were included in Posts, Pages menu if user has an object-specific editing role but lacks the sitewide role required for object creation
+* Fixed : "Add New" links were included in Posts, Pages menu if user has an object-specific editing role but lacks the sitewide role required for object creation
-* BugFix : Database error when filtering Recent Comments widget (ambiguous reference to post_status)
+* Fixed : Database error when filtering Recent Comments widget (ambiguous reference to post_status)
-* BugFix : Query parsing become confused by queries which included a tab character before or after WHERE instead of a space
+* Fixed : Query parsing become confused by queries which included a tab character before or after WHERE instead of a space
-* BugFix : Auto-drafts were listed in Page Roles, Page Restrictions administration forms with WP 3.0
+* Fixed : Auto-drafts were listed in Page Roles, Page Restrictions administration forms with WP 3.0
-* BugFix : Category Roles / Restrictions were applied regardless of Realm settings (causing overly restricted read access under some configurations)
+* Fixed : Category Roles / Restrictions were applied regardless of Realm settings (causing overly restricted read access under some configurations)

 = 1.2.5 - 19 June 2010 =
-* BugFix : .htaccess file became corrupted on WP-MU versions < 3.0 on plugin re-activation with File Filtering enabled, causing inaccessable site
+* Fixed : .htaccess file became corrupted on WP-MU versions < 3.0 on plugin re-activation with File Filtering enabled, causing inaccessable site
-* BugFix : On WP 3.0, File Filtering was not automatically re-enabled following plugin de-activation, re-activation
+* Fixed : On WP 3.0, File Filtering was not automatically re-enabled following plugin de-activation, re-activation

 = 1.2.4 - 18 June 2010 =
-* BugFix : Category or Page listing with include / exclude argument caused PHP error with WP 3.0
+* Fixed : Category or Page listing with include / exclude argument caused PHP error with WP 3.0
-* BugFix : Limited users could not use the Media Library based on a Post Author Category Role, and could not upload into the Edit Form until after saving the post
+* Fixed : Limited users could not use the Media Library based on a Post Author Category Role, and could not upload into the Edit Form until after saving the post
 * Compat : My Category Order plugin (and any other plugins or custom queries which pass a child_of argument with nullstring value)
-* BugFix : User group could not be removed via User Profile, using jQuery interface
+* Fixed : User group could not be removed via User Profile, using jQuery interface
-* BugFix : Category Roles link on User Profile was invalid
+* Fixed : Category Roles link on User Profile was invalid
 * Lang : Partial French translation (thanks to Chryjs - http://chryjs.free.fr)
 * Lang : Update English .po file via poEdit, add .pot file as generated by wordpress.org

 = 1.2.3 - 17 June 2010 =
-* BugFix : Non-administrators could not assign post categories correctly with WP 3.0
+* Fixed : Non-administrators could not assign post categories correctly with WP 3.0
-* BugFix : Custom object types and taxonomies were not recognized (for RS roles and restrictions) under some configurations
+* Fixed : Custom object types and taxonomies were not recognized (for RS roles and restrictions) under some configurations

 = 1.2.2 - 2 June 2010 =
-* BugFix : Category filtering for some widgets and plugins (Subscribe2) was broken (since 1.2)
+* Fixed : Category filtering for some widgets and plugins (Subscribe2) was broken (since 1.2)

 = 1.2.1 - 2 June 2010 =
-* BugFix : Syntax error when attempting to access RS Options (since 1.2)
+* Fixed : Syntax error when attempting to access RS Options (since 1.2)
-* BugFix : Blank options area when attempting to access General Options (since 1.2)
+* Fixed : Blank options area when attempting to access General Options (since 1.2)

 #### 1.2 - 2 June 2010